Walmart's Early Presidents' Day Tech Deals

 The Best TV Deals at Walmart

-For streaming all of this year's new shows and the 2023 Super Bowl, you want to choose a TV with excellent quality and sound.
+For streaming all of this year's new shows you want to choose a TV with excellent quality and sound.
 Walmart's TV deals offer savings on top TV brands like Samsung, LG, and more.

 This VIZIO 50" Class V-Series Smart TV features epic 4K UHD picture quality, Dolby Vision Bright Mode, HDR10, a full array backlight, and active pixel tuning giving viewers crystal-clear and sharp picture quality.